singlekey-screening/Screening-Api/README.md

 ### Embedded Flow
 **Use our forms to collect your customer's data.**
 Your user can request a new screening from inside of your portal.
 This includes the abliity for your users to use both of our [Screening Flows](#screening-flows).
 Your server will requests a new screening from our API, which will return a unique link where your users can fill out their information and request a tenant screening.
 That unique form can be pre-populated with data that you provide in the intial request.
-After they are finished they will be redirected back you your portal.
+After they are finished they will be redirected back to your portal.
 You will be notified by webhook after the screening is complete and you will be provided a link to the report.
 Payment can be authorized by your applicaiton or made directly by your user.
 ### Pure API Access
 **Provide your user's data directly throught the API**
 When your user requests a tenant screening, your server will send a request to our API with all required data to initiate a screening.
 You will be returned a token that will allow you to fetch your report when it is finished.
 You will be notified by webhook after the screening is complete and you will be provided a link to the report.
 A payment method must be added to your account via the API payments method do activate this feature.